Live at the Sydney Opera House (Olivia Newton-John album)

 Olivia Newton-John and the Sydney Symphony Orchestra: Live at the Sydney Opera House is a HD video (16:9) released in 2008 for a tour of four concerts at the Sydney Opera House of singer Olivia Newton-John.
-The show was done in March 2006 with her band and Sydney Symphony conducted by Rick King.
+The show was done in March 2006 with her band and Sydney Symphony Orchestra conducted by Rick King.
 Produced by Olivia's Gaia Productions.